What’s the difference between little and few?

 - A few of us are going to Spain for a holiday.

-- less and fewer are the comparative forms of little and few, see Less/Fewer
+- less and fewer are the comparative forms of little and few, to learn more go to our page on less vs. fewer.

 - We all have less time and fewer holidays than we used to.

-In informal langauge not much/many are more common that little or few.
+In informal language, not much/many are more common than little or few.

 - I don’t have much time for chit-chat.